Leo-Cockerill/SSD-Mayor-Work/README.md

 I have created a cooking app tailored for young and inexperienced cooks.

 ## Installation Instructions
+1. pip3 install flask
-1. Download code
+2. Download code using green button in top right
+3. Unzip file
-2. Open in Visual Studio Code
+4. Open in Visual Studio Code
-3. Click on `main.py`
+5. Click on `main.py`
-4. Click the play button in the top right
+6. Click the play button in the top right
-5. Paste `http://127.0.0.1:5000` into a browser
+7. Paste `http://127.0.0.1:5000` into a browser

 ## How to Use
 The recipe that is in colour is the one that is accessible.